 An anthology of fifteen short stories, ranging from just over one hundred to almost six thousand words.

-The writings so far, consist of a novel and three collections of shorts.
+The published writings so far, consists of a novel and three collections of shorts.
 I would say short stories, but not all of them are, of course.
-There’s a travelogue smuggled in amongst them for starters, not to mention a couple of monologues as well as a few other odd bits and pieces of thinking that have attached themselves to me as I’ve stumbled along.
+There’s a travelogue smuggled in amongst them for starters, not to mention a monologue or three on the way as well as a few other odd bits and pieces of thinking that have attached themselves to me as I’ve stumbled along.

 Style-wise, my writing can, I suppose, be best summed-up as being in the literary genre, if only by default.
 It’s most definitely not crime, fantasy, horror, chiclit nor any of the other more popular types.
 It’s also not epic; far from it in fact.
 It tends to be brief and to the point.